 The PSIAS require that the internal audit charter defines the terms 'Board' and Senior Management' in relation to the work of internal audit.
 For the purpose of internal audit work at Wyre Council, the 'Board' is taken to refer to the Audit Committee and 'Senior Management' is taken to refer to the Corporate Director Resources / Section 151 Officer.
-The PSIAS also refer to the 'Chief Audit Executive' which at Wyre refers to the Head of Governance (Head of Internal Audit).
+The PSIAS also refer to the 'Chief Audit Executive' which at Wyre refers to the Audit and Risk Manager (Head of Internal Audit).

 The council has adopted CIPFA's Statement on the Role of the Chief Financial Officer in Local Government and the associated Statement on the Role of the Head of Internal Audit in Public Service Organisations.
-These statements set out principles and standards for the Corporate Director Resources / Section 151 Officer and the Head of Governance to act in a mutually supportive way in fulfilling their statutory and professional responsibilities.
+These statements set out principles and standards for the Corporate Director Resources / Section 151 Officer and the Audit and Risk Manager to act in a mutually supportive way in fulfilling their statutory and professional responsibilities.